dannguyen/journalism-syllabi/README.md

 <a href="http://jrue.github.io/webskills/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This five-week mini-course is a follow-up to the Intro to Multimedia Reporting Bootcamp workshop, and is required for all first-year journalism graduate students in the Fall.

-The objective of the class is to teach every student the foundational skills needed to create an online website, such as a p...</em></p>
+        This five-week mini-course is a follow-up to the Intro to Multimedia Reporting Bootcamp workshop, and is required for all first-year journalism graduate students in the Fall.
+The objective of the class is to teach every student the foundational skills needed to create an online website, such as a pe
+        </small></p>

         <p>Instructors: Jeremy Rue</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>